 Alan Rogers employs teams of campsite assessors each year to ensure the sites included in our guides meet our high standards.

 Our assessors come from all walks of life, but share a common passion for camping and caravanning.
 If you’d like to join our team of assessors, once you've read all the information below, e-mail us at email@example.com for more information.

-The plan for assessments in the short term (2019 & 2020 seasons) is for assessments to be on an ‘approval in advance’ basis.
+Requests made by assessors to visit a site are made on an ‘approval in advance’ basis.
 We can’t pay mileage or arrange and supply ferry crossings, but if you’re already planning a trip, then it could be a good opportunity for a bit of extra spending money.

 If there are sites you’re already thinking of visiting whilst on holiday, let us know and we’ll either approve or decline the assessment (in which case, feel free to send a report, but we won’t be able to pay you!)
-The approval process will probably take a couple of days, so please give us some time to get back to you.
+The approval process will probably take a couple of days, so please try to give us some time to get back to you.

-This decision to approve or reject the request will be based on whether we have a commercial agreement with the site already (in the form of a commission or an advertisement), if it’s in an area where we are particularly interested in developing the listings, if someone is already planning on going there (either another assessor, a member of the rallies team or one of the Club contractors) and how much assessment budget we have remaining.
+This decision to approve or reject the request will be based on whether we have a commercial agreement with the site already (in the form of a commission or an advertisement), if it’s in an area where we are particularly interested in developing the listings, if someone is already planning on going there (either another assessor, a member of the rallies team or one of the Club contractors) and how much assessment budget we have remaining for the current year.

 For new assessments, our current 'report sheet' can be found on the 'downloads' tab.
 This form is usually given to campsites when they are submitting their initial information.
 This format works well for us as we can simply upload the information you gather straight into the website.
 The form includes example information which gives you a good starting point when completing your review and assessment.
 This text should be original, and not copied from another website. - We can pay you £20 for a completed new site assessment.